victor-shepardson/living-looper/README.md

 `export.py` - Python script which converts a RAVE model to a Living Looper model

+`living-looper-sc/` - SuperCollider Quark with GUI

 `living-looper-core/` - common components of C++ Living Looper plugins.

-`living-looper-sc/` - SuperCollider Plugin with GUI

 `living-looper-juce/` - JUCE plugin (WIP, not functional at present)